 If you have holds, click on the View Holds at the bottom of the screen.
 All holds must be cleared prior to registering.

-What information can your advisor provide?
+- Question What information can my academic advisor provide?

 - Which general education courses do I have left?